WORKSHOPS4GIRLS

 Learn the difference between Community Service and Take Action Projects

-A Take Action Project meets a need in the longer term by addressing the cause through direct action or education.
+A Take Action Project meets a need in the longer term by addressing the cause through direct action, education or advocacy.
 When they Take Action to earn their Bronze Award, the Junior Girl Scouts find an issue or community need, figure out what they could do to "fix" it, decide who they need to reach out to or help, and advocate for their issue.
 Click here for more information and examples.
 Click here for an interactive quiz to see if you understand the difference!

 Help the girls to identify what they care about